Crystal Bridge: Ticket Required Open daily, 9am-5pm; Sunday, 11am-5pm Outdoor Grounds: Open daily 6am-11pm

 Myriad Botanical Gardens of OKC was born as part of a downtown urban renewal project called the Pei Plan dreamed up by city leaders and legendary architect I.M.
 Pei in the late 60s.

-Dean A. McGee, an oil pioneer and founder and CEO of Kerr-McGee Oil Corporation, was a huge proponent of building this centrally-located garden.
+Dean A. McGee, an oil pioneer and founder and CEO of what was then Kerr-McGee Oil Corporation, was a huge proponent of building this centrally-located garden.

 It was named after “the Myriad”, or what was formerly known as the Cox Convention Center, and is now Prairie Surf Media.